-‘RHONY’s Bethenny Frankel Explains How She’s Coping With Boyfriend Dennis Shields’ Overdose Death [Photo]
+‘RHONY’s Bethenny Frankel Explains How She’s Coping With Boyfriend Dennis Shields’ Overdose Death

-After posting a video shot of the back of a boat, Frankel posted a clip of her two dogs, Biggy and Smallz, who her daughter, eight-year-old Bryn, had given temporary tattoos on their bellies.
+After posting a video shot of the back of a boat, Frankel posted a clip of her two dogs, Biggy and Smallz, who her daughter, 8-year-old Bryn, had given temporary tattoos on their bellies.

 “Mommy time heals all wounds,” Frankel wrote in the caption of her short clip, as reported by Us Weekly on August 28.